nksherani/nksherani/README.md

 I am Naveed, I am a passionate software developer.

-I have 5+ years of proven experience in my field.

-I have a vast experience with multiple domains like financial systems, sales and distribution, HRM Tools, Medicaid systems etc.

-I have experience working in a multicultural environment and have worked closely with American and european teams.
+I have a proven experience of 5.5 years of experience as software engineer.
+I have a great experience in Node.js, NestJS, Angular, ReactJS, .Net framework, .Net Core, .Net 6.
+I am fluent in JavaScript, TypeScript and c# for both back-end as well as front-end development.
+I have a great experience in relational databases including MySQL, Postgres, SQL Server and Oracle.
+I have good experience in Mongo and DocumentDb as well.
+I have been working on scalability aspect of software systems along with writing CICD pipelines for microservices for last 1 year as a team lead.
+I have got very good exposure of Kubernetes, containerization, CI/CD and other related stuff.
+I have a very vast exposure including almost all of the major cutting edge technologies.
+I am fluent in using AWS Cloud services both from console as well as from CLI.
+I also have experience in using Azure services like Azure function, Service Bus, APIM, App Insights, Alerts etc.

-I am a team player and have been working in a leading postion for last 2.5 years.
+I am fluent in English and have long been working with American clients directly.
+I am fully aware of american work environment and culture.
+I am a team player.

-My core expertise is Backend (Node.js as well as .Net) with good experience in Front-end (Angular and ReactJS)

-Having experience in multiple cloud platforms like amazon aws, microsoft azure.

-Having an excellent exposure of latest microservices architecture which is highly scalable and could be deployed using kubernates.

-My hobbies' include reading books and watching documentaries.

-I am a quick learner and always have something in queue to be learned.

-That's it.
+My hobbies include reading books, learning things mostly from Udemy and also I am interested in ethical hacking and pentesting slowly learning it as well.